raspi/BuildingNAS/README.md

 * Backplane may not receive enough power from PSU's power rail
 * Some backplanes may have SAS expander(s) built-in
 * Some backplanes may not support SATA hard drives, only SAS drives
+* Some backplanes may not support hot-swap
 * Cable might be faulty
 * Cable going to SAS Expander or controller might be wrong type

 ## Hard drives
 * Some drives may have faulty firmware
   * Example: Samsung HD155UI and HD204UI drive writes corrupted data to the disk if SMART data is being read at the same time
+* Drives are connected to backplane so that controller failure can corrupt the whole pool

 ## Operating system
 * OS may have driver bug for SAS controller